Blog

 Next, we have regression testing – your safety net for a constantly evolving application.
 Every time your developers make changes, whether it's adding a new feature or fixing a bug, there's a chance something that used to work might break.
 Regression testing is all about preventing that.
 According to Katalon, "Regression testing is performed to confirm that recent changes in the code have not adversely affected existing functionalities."
 Essentially, you're re-running tests on existing features to make sure they haven't "regressed."
 This is super important for maintaining software quality over time.
 Automating your regression test suite is a game-changer here, as it allows you to frequently and reliably check that your application remains stable and functional after every update, giving your team peace of mind.

-Assess Application Performance Under Load
+Load Testing to Assess Performance Under Stress

 Finally, let's consider performance testing.
 It’s one thing for your application to work perfectly with a handful of users, but what happens when hundreds or thousands hit it at the same time, especially during peak events like a product launch or a major marketing campaign?
 That's what performance testing helps you find out.
 "Performance testing is designed to evaluate how an application behaves under various conditions, including high user loads," as highlighted by Katalon.
 This type of testing is absolutely vital for ensuring your application can handle the expected (and sometimes unexpected) traffic without slowing down, crashing, or providing a frustrating user experience.
 By simulating different load conditions through automation, you can proactively identify bottlenecks and optimize your application to ensure it’s responsive and reliable for all users, no matter the demand.